19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-- Democratizing financial therapy to help you get your mind and $ in balance
+- Democratizes financial therapy to help followers get their minds and money in balance

-This page is in a niche but important area of mental health ran by a qualified financial therapist.
-Lindsay does really well with forming connections between money and mental health through her content.
+This is a niche feed, but it addresses an important area of mental health and is run by a qualified financial therapist.
+Through her content, Lindsay does a great job drawing connections between money and mental health.

-It’s no secret that money impacts our life and our mental health.
-There is a lot more to money than earning a paycheck and saving.
-What determines the money decisions we make?
-Much of it is tied to our own individual experiences around money.
-On the other side of the coin is that financial stress or anxiety can take a real toll on mental well-being.
+It’s no secret that money impacts our lives and our mental health, and there is a lot more to money than earning and saving.
+What guides our money decisions?
+Much is tied to our individual experiences with money.
+Also important to consider is that finance-related stress and anxiety can take a toll on mental well-being.

 @marcelailustra